Resilience, and hope— an unforgettable graduation ceremony of 111,628 graduates from Shincheonji

-The Zion Christian Mission Centre of Shincheonji, Church of Jesus, the Temple of the Tabernacle of the Testimony celebrated a monumental milestone during its 115th graduation ceremony on the 30th October at the vibrant Shincheonji, Church of Jesus, the Temple of the Tabernacle of the Testimony, Cheongju Church, South Korea.
+The Zion Christian Mission Centre of Shincheonji, Church of Jesus, the Temple of the Tabernacle of the Testimony celebrated a monumental milestone during its 115th graduation ceremony on the 30th of October at the vibrant Shincheonji, Church of Jesus, the Temple of the Tabernacle of the Testimony, Cheongju Church, South Korea.
 An astounding 111,628 graduates were honored, marking a historic achievement as the fourth occasion the organization has exceeded the remarkable 100,000 graduate milestone.
 This follows their exhilarating previous ceremonies, which featured 103,764 graduates in 2019, 106,186 in 2022, and 108,084 in 2023.
-Inclusive of this graduation ceremony were the 3377 pastors also graduating from completing the bible course at Zion Christian Mission Centre, with 6202 pastors currently studying.
+Inclusive to this graduation ceremony were the 3377 pastors who had also graduated from completing the bible course at Zion Christian Mission Centre, with 6202 pastors currently studying.

-The atmosphere was electric as the event attracted approximately 10,000 international graduates and around 1,000 global religious leaders, all of whom traveled to South Korea to partake in this momentous occasion.
+The atmosphere was electric as the event attracted approximately 10,000 international graduates and around 1,000 global religious leaders, all traveling to South Korea to partake in this momentous occasion.
 Many domestic graduates also joined the ceremony, participating both in person and online from various corners of the nation.

 Adding to the graduation, Chairman Lee Man Hee of Shincheonji, Church of Jesus, the Temple of the Tabernacle of the Testimony delivered an inspiring congratulatory message to the graduates.
-His words resonated throughout the venue, uplifting spirits and emphasising the importance of being thankful, to perceive God’s will and receive salvation together.
-In his graduation message, Chairman Lee Man-hee emphasised, “Shincheonji Church of Jesus has mastered not only Revelation but the entire Bible.
+His words resonated throughout the venue, uplifting spirits and emphasizing the importance of being thankful, perceiving God’s will, and receiving salvation together.
+In his graduation message, Chairman Lee Man-hee emphasized, “Shincheonji Church of Jesus has mastered Revelation and the entire Bible.
 This is something to be immensely proud of and joyful about.
 Rather than condemning or persecuting each other, let us work together to make our country shine brightly.”

 Chairman Lee congratulated the graduates, stating, “The Bible says the Tree of Life bears twelve kinds of fruit each month, and you are the reality of that promise.
 This graduation is beyond words in its significance and gratitude.”